-Viticulture in Egypt is already many thousands of years old, although this area is not among the cradles of viticulture Mesopotamia or Transcaucasia is counted.
-An early Egyptian wine culture is evidenced by numerous paintings in grave chambers with wine motifs and depictions of wine making.
-Such finds date back to the 5th dynasty, ie until 2500 BC.
-Back.
-A well-known example is the one shown in the picture from the tomb of Chaemwese in Thebes around 1450 BC.
-There are various wine making steps such as grape picking and fermentation in containers, as well as the loading of a ship with amphorae shown:
+Viticulture in Egypt is many thousands of years old, although this area doesn't like the cradles of viticulture Mesopotamia or Transcaucasia is counted.
+An early Egyptian wine culture is evidenced by numerous paintings in grave chambers with wine motifs and depictions of winemaking.
+Such finds date back to the 5th Dynasty, that is, up to 2500 BC.
+BC back.
+A well-known example is that shown in the picture from the tomb of Chaemwese in Thebes around 1450 BC.
+There are various wine-making steps such as grape harvesting and fermentation in containers, as well as loading a ship with amphorae shown:

-In other pictures that will pounding The grape goods were shown with feet, with the workers clinging to bar just above head height.
-Most of the finds come from the modern city of Luxor in Upper Egypt, the ancient capital of the empire, called by the Greeks "hundred-torn Thebes".
-A private winery is described in inscriptions from the tomb of Metjen, a senior official in the 4th dynasty (2620-2500 BCE).
-In Saqqara, in the Nile delta, he owned a large estate with vineyards, which are described in the inscription as follows: A very large pond was created, figs and grapes were planted.
-Trees and grapes were planted in large quantities and a lot of wine was made from it .
+In other pictures it will pounding of the grapes were shown with feet, with the workers holding on to poles attached just above head height.
+Most of the finds come from the present-day city of Luxor in Upper Egypt, the old capital of the empire, known by the Greeks as “Theben 100-gates”.
+A private winery is described in inscriptions from the tomb of Metjen, a high official in the 4th dynasty (2620 to 2500 BC).
+This had a large estate with vineyards in Sakkara in the Nile Delta, which are described in the inscription as follows: A very large pond was created, figs and grapes were planted.
+Trees and grapes were planted in large quantities and a lot of wine was made from them .